Missouri Western Griffons: Football

 Football at Missouri is played at Spratt Stadium.
-The current head football coach is Matt Williamson, who has held the position since 2017.
-He replaced Jerry Partridge, who was head coach from 1997 to 2016.
-Partridge became Missouri Western's all-time wins leader on September 30, 2006 as the Griffons defeated Truman State University.
+The current head football coach is Tyler Fenwick, who has held the position since 2023.
+Jerry Partridge was head coach from 1997 to 2016, and became Missouri Western's all-time wins leader on September 30, 2006 as the Griffons defeated Truman State University.
 His current total of 149 career victories ranks third on the MIAA all-time list.